rnofal1/MonocularDepthPrediction/README.md

 ## Overview
 Depth information is essential to numerous computer vision tasks, from autonomous driving to augmented reality.
 Traditional methods of depth estimation, such as
 LIDAR and RGBD cameras, can be expensive, large, and susceptible to adverse weather conditions.

-This project implements a deep-learning assisted, monocular approach to depth prediction, which promises to alleviate some of the drawbacks of traditional methods.
+This project implements an approach to depth prediction which extracts depth estimates from single images using a multi-scale deep network.
+This method may alleviate some of the drawbacks of traditional methods while providing reasonably accurate, useful data.

 The network implemented in this project was first proposed by Eigen et al [1].